 Equal in Power

 Verse 21, Jesus continues to have the same power reserved for God.
-The power over life and death, in the Old Testament is recongnised as belonging to God alone (2 Kings 5:6-8).
+The power over life and death, in the Old Testament is belongs to God alone (2 Kings 5:6-8).
 Here Jesus claims the same authority, stating His own divinity, stating He too gives life as the Father does.

-In Jesus choosing a man who was lame for 38 years to be healed, a man who did not know Jesus and did not know of His power and divinity.
-In choosing this man, Jesus shows this man as an example of God’s sovereignty – Jesus chooses, as the Father would, when He will intervene and when He will not intervene, including the ability to raise the physically and spiritually dead.
+In Jesus choosing a man who was lame for 38 years to be healed.
+A man who did not know Jesus and did not know of His power and divinity.
+In choosing this man, Jesus shows this man as an example of God’s sovereignty.
+Jesus chooses, as the Father would, when He will intervene.
+When He will not intervene, including the ability to raise the physically and spiritually dead.

 Equal in Judgement

 Genesis tells us that God judges all things.
 Jesus claims (v22) that He has the same divine judgement as the Father; having the right to issue verdicts given to Him by God.
 This right, is harmonious with the power over life and death.

 Verse 23, “that all may honor the Son just as they honor the Father.
 Whoever does not honor the Son does not honor the Father, who sent him.” – is a very important point.
 It relates to salvation but also to who Christ is and exactly His relation to God.
 Jesus has thus far pointed out that He is equal to God.
 Equal in works, love and judgement, including authority over life and death.
 Now Jesus ties all these points together with a “ribbon”, a gift wrapped for the Pharisees.
 Go chew on that (which we know they still reject).
 This verse makes it clear that the Father expects Jesus to be given the same honour in the same way God receives honour.
 Given Jesus claims to be equal in all things to the Father, this would make sense.
 Rejecting the divinity of Christ means you reject God himself.